Paper airplane icon

 Ok, so not really in the city or really that close by… 15 hours by bus!

 But Yogyakarta is often a starting point for many heading off on this amazing adventure to climb the volcanoes of Bromo and Mt.
-Ijen, easily some of the most memorable days across our 12 months in Asia.
+Ijen.
+Seeing the iconic blue flames of Mt Ijen was easily one of the most memorable experiences across our twelve months in Asia.

 From Yogyakarta, it is easy to organise these trips either yourself or on a tour.

-We recommend taking a tour and doing both over the course of a few days, as it can be a pain to organise all the different elements on your own.
+I recommend taking a tour and doing both over the course of a few days, as it can be a pain to organise all the different elements on your own.
+When we visited Mt Bromo, we almost got stranded at the foot of the volcano because we tried to do it on our own!

 You can also combine that with transport from either Mt.
-Bromo or Ijen to Bali easily too, making it a great way to see these amazing volcanoes and then chill in Bali afterwards… whether that counts as recovery or not depends on which version of Bali you decide to embrace!
+Bromo or Ijen to Bali easily, making it a great way to see these amazing volcanoes and then chill in Bali afterwards… whether that counts as recovery or not depends on which version of Bali you decide to embrace!

 Where to Stay in Yogyakarta